thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 \d actors_movies
 ```

-### Exercise

-With your neighbors, add the necessary PostgreSQL column constraints to the `CREATE TABLE` commands you created earlier for your pet-based ER diagram.

-## What's a join clause and why is it useful?

-In SQL, a **join clause** is an optional part of a `SELECT` command that combines rows from two or more tables by joining on columns that are common to each.
-The combined rows can be viewed or even saved to a new table.
 The following is an example of a join clause.

-**NOTE:** Type the `\x auto` REPL command to automatically use PostgreSQL's extended display mode.

 ```sql
 SELECT * FROM movies INNER JOIN awards ON awards.movie_id = movies.id;
 ```

+**NOTE:** Type the `\x auto` REPL command to automatically use PostgreSQL's extended display mode.

 There are five types of join clauses.